 - Hunt and colleagues use exhaustive search decision-tree methods (CLS) to model human concept learning in the 1960's. - In the late 70's, Quinlan developed ID3 with the information gain heuristic to learn expert systems from examples. - Simultaneously, Breiman, Friedman, and colleagues develop CART (Classification and Regression Trees), similar to ID3. - In the 1980s, various improvements were introduced to handle noise, continuous features, missing features, and improved splitting criteria.
 Various expert-system development tools results. - Quinlan's updated decision-tree package (C4.5) released in 1993.

 Comment on Regression Trees

 Decision trees can also be used to approximate functions.
 Assign a function value to the leaves instead of classes.

 Here, "mse" is the mean-squared-error.
-We get to this notion later in connection with linear models and neural networks.

 Comment on Regression Trees